Anterior vertebral body beaking occurs in a number of conditions and may emanate from the central portion or the lower third of the vertebral body.

 basion (A) and the posterior spi...

-The most common tumour of the spine is metastatic deposits.
-A number of both benign and malignant tumours may arise primarily from the spine.
+The most common tumor of the spine is metastatic deposits.
+A number of both benign and malignant tumors may arise primarily from the spine.

 aneurysmal bone cyst (ABC)